LukeSmithxyz/based.cooking/src/arroz-chaufa.md

 ## Directions

-1. Cut the chicken into pieces and fry it (don't forget the salt).
+1. Cut the chicken into pieces and fry it.
+Don't forget the salt.
-2. Cook scrambled eggs (don't forget the salt).
+2. Cook scrambled eggs.
+Don't forget the salt.
-3. Cook the rice (if it is yesterday's rice better, preferably without salt).
+3. Cook the rice.
+If it is yesterday's rice better, preferably without salt.
 4. Cut the welsh onion and bell pepper into small squares.
 5. Mix everything over low heat, adding soy sauce.
 6. Optional: Add bacon, sesame oil.
-7. (Everything is salty, you can reduce it with just a teaspoon of sugar, especially if you cook the rice with salt.)
+7. If everything is salty, you can reduce it with just a teaspoon of sugar, especially if you cook the rice with salt.

 ## Contribution